eclipse-iceoryx/iceoryx/doc/website/advanced/configuration-guide.md

 # Configuration guide

-## :material-cog: CMake switches for configuring iceoryx_posh build
+## CMake switches for configuring iceoryx_posh build

 There are several configuration options set by default when iceoryx_posh is build.
 These options adjust the global maximum amount of resources like Publisher and